 Do you personally benefit from technology and data collection?
 How has it helped enhance your experience of participating in or watching sports?
 Let me know your thoughts.

 About Kelly Brown

-Kelly Brown is an IT professional, adjunct faculty for the University of Oregon, and academic director of the UO Applied Information Management Master’s Degree Program.
+Kelly Brown is an IT professional and professor of practice for the University of Oregon, and academic director of the UO Applied Information Management Master’s Degree Program.
 He writes about IT and business topics that keep him up at night.